-In this tutorial we will show you how to install and configuration of PostgreSQL on your Debian 8 server.
+In this tutorial, we will show you how to install and configuration of PostgreSQL on your Debian 8 server.
 For those of you who didn’t know, PostgreSQL is a free, open-source object-relational database management system (object-RDBMS), similar to MySQL, and is standards-compliant and extensible.
 It is commonly used as a back-end for web and mobile applications.
 PostgreSQL, or ‘Postgres’ as it is nicknamed, adopts the ANSI/ISO SQL standards together, with the revisions.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation PostgreSQL on a Debian 8 (Jessie) server.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install PostgreSQL on Debian 8 Jessie

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
-Installing PostgreSQL server.
+Installing the PostgreSQL server.

 PostgreSQL is available in the default repositories.
 Now, Install PostgreSQL packages using apt-get: